 The map shows strategic nuclear forces bases and other facilities that would be included in UK New START-type data exchange report.
-Open a larger map or download Google Earth kmz file for the United Kingdom.
+You can download Google Earth kmz file for the United Kingdom.
 For details, see discussion and a model data exchange document in A New START Model for Transparency in Nuclear Disarmament: Individual Country Reports

 The United Kingdom maintains a solely sea-based nuclear force, which includes Trident II ballistic missiles deployed on four Vanguard-class submarines.
 The missiles deployed on the submarines are leased from the United States under a sharing arrangement that gives the United Kingdom access to a common pool of missiles.
 The range of Trident II qualifies it as an SLBM under the New START definition (the United States explicitly reported Trident II as an SLBM that is covered by the New START limits).

 Each of the four Vanguard-class submarines—Vanguard, Victorious, Vigilant, and Vengeance—can carry 16 SLBMs, giving the United Kingdom the capability of deploying 64 SLBMs.
 However, one of the submarines is normally undergoing overhaul at any given time, so the actual number of deployed missiles would be no more than 48.
 Under the missile-sharing agreement with the United States, the United Kingdom has access to 58 missiles from the pool; as of the end of 2012, 10 of these missiles had been used in flight tests.
 The United Kingdom apparently operates its submarines at a reduced load.
 In 2010, the UK government announced that it would implement measures to reduce the number of operational missiles on each submarine from 12 to eight, indicating that the currently deployed submarines carry no more than 12 missiles on board.